 AFT Common Experience

-Beyond defining standards, this work focused on creating the mechanisms, tools, and systems required to operationalize Common Experience across a decentralized organization.
+Rather than producing standards in isolation, this work focused on building the systems, tools, and rollout mechanisms required to make Common Experience practical and adoptable across a decentralized organization.

 Context